ClaireArdern/Google-Data-Analytics-Cert-Case-Study/README.md

-<h1> Google Data Analytics Certification Capstone: Case Study </h1>
+<h1> Google Data Analytics Certification Capstone: Case Study - In Progress </h1>
 <h6> The following includes documentation of all work done in the process of completing the capstone project for the Google Data Analytics Certification.
 This capstone project is a data analytics case study. </h6>

 <h2>Scenario</h2>